ERCL Board and Chief Executive

 Andrew Allan is a local resident and a Chartered Accountant.
 Formerly a partner in both Ernst and Young and Arthur Andersen, Andrew’s financial expertise is focused on corporate strategy, investment, mergers and acquisitions.
 He is currently a non-executive with Endava, an international IT services company recently listed on the New York stock exchange.
 Amongst other roles Andrew has been CFO of a £1bn revenue telecommunications multi-national business.
 Andrew is Chair of the Finance, Audit and Risk Committee of East Renfrewshire Culture and Leisure.

-Rob Crusher, a resident of East Renfrewshire, was recently appointed to a new position as Commercial Manager with ENGIE Urban Energy Ltd, developing district energy schemes with private and public sector partners.
+Rob Crusher, a resident of East Renfrewshire, is Commercial Manager with ENGIE Urban Energy Ltd, developing district energy schemes with private and public sector partners.
 Rob was previously Regional Director with Veolia UK & Ireland, a provider of energy, utilities, water, waste, facilities and other industrial services to industry, business and public sector customers across Scotland and Northern England, where he led a £40 million turnover business unit, part of £23bn global market leader with experience developing, managing and operating £multi-million contracts in various business and commercial sectors.
 Rob also has 15 years Non-Executive Director experience and has been a volunteer business coach and mentor in the third sector.

 Provost Jim Fletcher represents Giffnock and Thornliebank.
 Formerly with the Ministry of Defence, Jim served on the Board of the Scottish Futures Trust and was Leader of East Renfrewshire Council until 2017.
 Jim is Chair of the Civic Hospitality Committee, is one of the Chairs of the Education Appeals Committee and sits on the Audit and Scrutiny Committee, Planning Applications Committee and the Local Review Body.